Flotomate/product_docs/source/report-management/create-&-edit.rst

 Selecting Report Type
 ^^^^^^^^^^^^^^^^^^^^^

-Section-D (Figure 1) lets you select the Report type.
+Section-D (:numref:`rf2`) lets you select the Report type.
 There are three types shown which are as follows:

 -  **Tabular Report**: These are simple reports that allow you list